 Check your credit score when you start saving for a car.
 If your FICO credit score is less than 740, you might want to take some time to raise your numbers before you apply for financing.
 Here are a few ways you can raise your credit score over time.

-- Use a 5.99% APR credit builder loan from MoneyLion (70% of loan takers raise their score by over 30 points in the first 60 days)
+- Use a credit builder loan from MoneyLion (More than half our members raised their score by up to 27 points in the first 60 days)

 - Always pay any loan and credit card bills on time.